 When I arrived at UNO, I immediately started looking for how to connect with Cru.
 My Dad had become a Christian through Cru in May of 1979 and I just assumed 2 decades later Cru staff members would be waiting to meet me on my campus.

 Fortunately, they were.
 I signed up to get involved during the activities fair my first week at UNO.
 I went to the weekly meeting that week and joined a Bible study right away.
 Being in a close-knit Christian community helped me connect with other Christians who helped me work through the transition to college.

 I also learned how to lead people to do hard, courageous things, like tell other students about Jesus or start a Bible study in the dorms.
 None of us had authority over other students; we learned to lead through prayer and encouragement.

 College is a time to make important choices and choose what you will believe.
 By going to a school with a strong Christian group, it was easy for me to see how choosing to follow God makes a difference.

-You Can Make an Eternal Difference in College
+Making an Eternal Difference

 But the best part of going to UNO is that I was able tell other students how to know Jesus and mentor them as God changed their lives.
 According to UCLA's Higher Education Research Institute, 80% of all college students are interested in spirituality, 3 out of 4 believe in God and 74% discuss religion and spirituality with their friends.